 I am Mama to these 3 gorgeous boys (all a little older than when this photo was taken), and wife to my wonderful husband who I married in 1998.
 Sharing my life with them and their stories is the most spectacular thing I have ever done.
 I have read many thousands of stories to these boys since 1993, when I had my first son and like me, they are all book lovers.

-It is pretty amazing to have these 3 wonderful humans, considering my type 1 diabetes, which I have lived with since 1979.
+It is pretty amazing to have these 3 wonderful humans, considering my type 1 diabetes.
 Pregnancy with type 1 diabetes is tough.
 I was told at the age of 12 that I would never have children and if I dared, they would be born deformed, or dead.
 It was a terrible thing to live with.
 However I proved them wrong.
-This is why I am so passionate about the topic of my PhD, supporting women with type 1 diabetes to have happy, healthy pregnancies.

 I am an eternal optimist, and lover of colour and nature.
 I DO NOT like large spiders.
 Just in case you were thinking of showing me any of those - small ones and those non-spider spiders are ok (like Daddy Long Legs).